twankim/deep_calib/README.md

 # deep_calib
 Calibration of sensors using deep learning

+Structure of the code is motivated from [TensorFlow-Slim image classification library](https://github.com/tensorflow/models/tree/master/slim) and [Caffe](http://caffe.berkeleyvision.org/)

+Some library functions use [TensorFlow-Slim image classification library](https://github.com/tensorflow/models/tree/master/slim) with and without modification.

 ## Generate KITTI Dataset for calibration in TfRecord Format
 ```
 python tf_kitti_to_calib.py -gid {gpu IDs} -dir_in {Path to KITTI DATASET} -dir_out {Path to save tfrecord files}